1. Mission Statement

 - The proposed work receives a preliminary category of BSL1.

-At the Chair’s discretion, the submission will be assigned to a designated member for review once the BSO and IBC Analyst pre-reviews are complete.
+The submission will be assigned to a designated member for review once the BSO and IBC Analyst pre-reviews are complete.
 The Chair reserves the right to also provide the materials to each member of the Committee for review.
 If no additional clarifications or requests for a Full Committee review at a convened meeting are received, an approval will be signed at the discretion of the Chair.
 An approval memo or a request for further clarification will be sent to the principal investigator.

 Review Simultaneous with Initiation